ehays619/ehays619/README.md

 Street culture- drugs, gangs, org. crime, vice.
 Pre-Sheckler skateboarding, Bones Brigade, Bad Religion, NOFX, Lagwagon, Social D, The Floozies, Griz, Wu-Tang, The Pharcyde, phenomenology, The Hepatitis Bathtub, Harry Hays, happy and you know it?
 Clap your hands.
 Clap.
 Clap.

 Not really learning it yet.
 But I spent $5 for the package above free.
 After two years in Mexico, my language skills have actually deteriorated.
-Didn’t think that was possible.
+Didn’t think that was possible. !Que lastima! !Valgame dios!
 Oh, fuck off!!!
 Dammit, let me try that again.

 Like a new shitcoin.
 Maybe like one based on a dog that makes you see it’s asshole, like it or not.
 Hopefully not.